7nolikov/7nolikov.github.io/7nolikov/content/posts/static-site-generators.md

 ## The easiest way to create a website

-Just use a static site generator (SSG).
-If you don't familiar with Javascript, HTML or CSS - SSGs allow you to write content in simple formats like Markdown, and then they generate the HTML files for your site.
-This means you don't have to worry about server-side code or databases, making it easier to manage and deploy your website.
+Just use a static site generator!
+You don't have to worry about Javascript, HTML or CSS, server-side code or databases.
+It's very easy to manage and deploy your website.

 1. Install SSG and configure the theme
 2. Write content in Markdown or other simple formats